ndorius02/smart-logistics-transport-erp/README.md

-The objective of this project is to design and progressively build a modular logistics ERP covering operational processes commonly found in transport, warehousing and supply-chain environments.
+The objective of this project is to design and progressively build a modular logistics ERP covering operational processes commonly found in transport, warehousing, Caro Operations, Import & Export and supply-chain environments.

 The current version implements: